b3lab/safir_monitor_dashboard/README.rst

 =============

 * Set the following configuration settings in {HORIZON_DIR}/openstack_dashboard/local/local_settings.py
+  AODH actions urls will be used when an alarm is launch from Monitor Panel.
+  MONITORING_INTERFACES will be used to monitor specific interfaces on hypervisor nodes.

 .. sourcecode:: cfg

     AODH_ALARM_ACTIONS = ['<ALARM-SERVICE-URL>']
     AODH_OK_ACTIONS = ['<ALARM-SERVICE-URL>']

+    MONITORING_INTERFACES = ['eth0', 'eth1']

 * Collect Safir Monitor Dashboard static files on Horizon and restart Apache2 server